Vietnam’s Rare Primate Tour

 Cat Tien National Park

 For the next two days we will start very early in the morning and take a walk into the forest for time to observe the primates as they start their daily routines; our main targets here will be the endangered northern buff-cheeked gibbons.
 This species make territorial calls in the mornings and could be located this way along with black-shanked douc langurs and Annamese silvered langurs; we will also have a good chance of seeing various squirrel species and the common slender-tailed tree shrew.
 After seeing as many of these species as possible we will return for breakfast.
 After breakfast a car will then take us through 9km of lush, green forest towards Crocodile Lake (Bau Sau), we will then walk a little way to reach the shores of the lake.
 We will then enjoy the beauty of the lake wetland ecosystem stretches and its various bird life.
 The lake is over 13 hectares which swells to a massive 151 hectares when flooded.
 This lake plays an important role in the maintenance and conservation of the biodiversity in the region as well as the social and economic life of communities around the Dong Nai River Basin.
 We will also look out for some of the Siamese crocodiles that inhabit the lake, they were part of a 2000 reintroduction programme and have increased steadily in number since then.
 There are some small caves around the lake and its trails which we will explore a little as well.
 In the afternoon, we discover and enjoy the variety of trees and listen to the sounds of jungle as well as explore the forest again, before returning for lunch.
 In the evening we take part in a night safari.
 We begin by taking a car along the jungle trails to observe wild animals such as sambar deer, muntjacs, wild boar, Malay crested porcupines, gaur (rare) and yellow-throated martens.
 We will also hope for various civet species and maybe a pygmy slow loris after dark on the scheduled night safari and also be walking with your guide to areas known to be the habitat of pygmy slow loris.
+On the morning of day 4 you will return to Ho Chi Minh city and fly to Danang city and overnight here.

 Bach Ma National Park